 worldBEcrtgross needs to be distributed to the 160 countries (n=1-160) in PLUM, see Eq.
 4. This is done with help of cF_BEtotali,n (unitless), the per country fraction of bioenergy on total bioenergy production, as well as yieldBEcri,n, the country specific yield of bioenergy (yieldBEcri,n, EJ/Mha).
 FAOSTAT commodity balance sheets, “other uses” for crops cereals total, vegetable oils, and sugar crops (Mt) and production and production area were used to derive initial bioenergy area and yields (Alexander et al, 2015; FAOSTAT, 2015).
 The category “other uses” covers bioenergy, as well as materials and stimulants.
-For the selected crops it was assumed that all of “other uses” is used for bioenergy and only commodities that are not agricultural by-products were selected to insure consistency with the WEO definition of energy crops “Energy crops – those grown specifically for energy purposes, including sugar and starch feedstocks for ethanol (corn, sugarcane and sugar beet), vegetable-oil feedstocks for biodiesel (rapeseed, soybean and oil palm fruit) and lignocellulosic material (switchgrass, poplar and miscanthus)” (OECD/IEA, 2012).
+For the selected crops it was assumed that all of “other uses” is used for bioenergy and only commodities that are not agricultural by-products were selected to ensure consistency with the WEO definition of energy crops: “Energy crops – those grown specifically for energy purposes, including sugar and starch feedstocks for ethanol (corn, sugarcane and sugar beet), vegetable-oil feedstocks for biodiesel (rapeseed, soybean and oil palm fruit) and lignocellulosic material (switchgrass, poplar and miscanthus)” (OECD/IEA, 2012).
 Lignocellulosic material was excluded here.

 The resulting per country bioenergy cropland demand croplandBEcrDt,n has the unit 1000 ha.